julianlam/feps/fep/bebd/fep-bebd.md

 ### Follow Activities using an InviteCode

-A Follow activity MAY include the ID of an InviteCode OR its Webfinger mention in the `instrument` field.
+A Follow activity MAY include the ID of an InviteCode in the `instrument` field.

 ```json
 {